Application for Admission - Transfer Student Instructions

 The RN to BSN Nursing program is designed for registered nurses who want to continue their education by earning the degree of Bachelor of Science in Nursing (see Stockton Nursing for details).
 All decisions regarding entry to the program will be determined by the Nursing program.

 Communication Disorders is a master’s degree program.
-Students interested in Communication Disorders should choose Health Science as a major.
+Students interested in Communication Disorders should choose Health Science as a major with Pre-Communication Disorders as a specialization.
 Students can choose an alternate major once enrolled at Stockton.

 Occupational Therapy is a master’s degree program.
-Students interested in Occupational Therapy most commonly choose Health Science or Psychology as a major.
+Students interested in Occupational Therapy most commonly choose Health Science with Pre-Occupational Therapy or Psychology as a major.
 Students can choose an alternate major once enrolled at Stockton.

 Physical Therapy is a doctoral degree program.
-Students interested in Physical Therapy most commonly choose Biology or Health Science as a major.
+Students interested in Physical Therapy most commonly choose Biology or Health Science with Pre-Physical Therapy as a major.
 Students can choose an alternate major once enrolled at Stockton.

 Visual Arts Applicants - Portfolio Requirements